July 21, 2025 • min read

 With that support, some members can:

-- Build enough metabolic and physical progress to delay or skip GLP-1 medication altogether
+- Build enough metabolic and physical progress to delay GLP-1 initiation, or in some cases, enable members to pursue weight loss without pharmacologic intervention₆

-- Better prepare for the demands of therapy
+- Better prepare for the demands of GLP-1 treatment

 - Develop foundational movement habits to retain muscle and support long-term health